statsig-io/docs/docs/integrations/cloudflare.md

 ```
 const res = await statsig.initialize(
     env.STATSIG_SECRET_KEY,
+    {
+      dataAdapter: dataAdapter,
+      initStrategyForIDLists: 'none',
+      disableIdListsSync: true
-    { dataAdapter: dataAdapter },
+    },
 );
 ```
 SDK initialization takes two arguments:
 - Your statsig secret key.
 This is available from the [Project Settings](https://console.statsig.com/api_keys) page in the Statsig Console.
 This is used to authenticate your requests to the statsig backend.
 In this example, we've configured it as an environment variable
 - An options object.
 We are using the `dataAdapter` property to hook up the Cloudflare KV store to the SDK.
+We're also disabling the ID list sync to speed up initialization

 ### 3. Checking a Gate
 ```